rishabhkumar1741/Data-Structure-and-algo-100_Days_of_coding_challenge/src/Day_91_Binary_Search/Readme.md

-# Day 91 Roman to Integer
+# Day 91 Binary search

 Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If target exists, then return its index.
 Otherwise, return -1.